software-patterns/workshop/README.md

 # Why

-- Our sense of wellbeing is a function of our experiences.
-- Our experiences are defined by perceptions of our environment.
-- Computer systems are increasingly interwoven with our lives - they constitute a large part of our environment.
 - We have long recognized that [our physical surroundings have profound effects on our wellbeing](http://library.uniteddiversity.coop/Ecological_Building/A_Pattern_Language.pdf).
 People suffer when the spaces they inhabit stir up conflicting stresses within them that they cannot resolve.
 - In _A Pattern Language_, Christopher Alexander unfolds the concept of a **pattern**: a recurring set of relationships